strangerstudios/paystack-gateway-paid-memberships-pro/readme.txt

 1. The slick Paystack settings panel.

 == Changelog ==
+= 1.7.7 - 2024-07-18 =
+* ENHANCEMENT: Added support for Paid Memberships Pro V3.1+ and used `pmpro_get_element_class` method on the frontend. (@andrewlimaza)
+* BUG FIX: Fixed an issue where cancellations weren't working correctly in some cases/instances. (@andrewlimaza)

 = 1.7.6 - 2024-07-03 =
 * ENHANCEMENT: Added webhook logging functionality to debug incoming webhook data.
 You may use the constant 'PMPRO_PAYSTACK_WEBHOOK_LOG' to enable this feature.
 Please delete logs and disable this constant after completing debugging.
 * BUG FIX: Fixed an issue where the webhook handler was not correctly storing the order amount if the subscription amount changed.